cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 Clients may be upgraded.
 The upgrade should be verified using `VerifyUpgrade`.
 It is not a requirement to allow for light client upgrades.
 For example, the solo machine client will simply return an error on `VerifyUpgrade`.
+Clients which implement upgrades are expected to account for, but not necessarily support, planned and unpllaned upgrades.

 ## Client Misbehaviour